stegojulia/metadata-lock-collector/README.md

 ```

 This command will:
-1. Insert a record into test_table
+1. Start a transaction and insert a record into test_table (T1)
-2. Add a column to test_table
+2. Add a column to test_table (T2)
-3. Insert another record into test_table
+3. Start a transaction and insert another record into test_table (T3)
+4. Roll back the transaction started in step 1

 The `--with-parent` flag will set up the database with a parent table.